MarchForScienceAU/marchforscienceau/README.md

 ## SCIENCE, NOT SILENCE

 The March for Science celebrates the public discovery, distribution, and understanding of scientific knowledge as crucial to the freedom, success, health, and safety of life on this planet.

-We are a nonpartisan group, marching to demand action in the following areas: Funding, Communication, Policy, and Literacy.
+We are a nonpartisan group, marching to demand action in the following areas:
+Literacy, Communication, Policy, and Investment.

 ## About this site